 However, since then Marketing has added additional complexity into the fold since then — such as ABM, personalization, data, advanced analytics, an ever-expanding MarTech stack, and a laser focus on the entire customer experience — I realized we needed a new metaphor that not only talks about integration with Sales and Marketing, but also with Customer Service.
 The metaphor would also need to describe the strengths and limitations inherent in any system with so many moving parts.

 So, with either a glass of wine or whisky in hand, I spent many a night thinking about a visual metaphor that would really support this comprehensive approach to digital transformation.
 Whether it was my inner voice saying “Revenue Engine” or my past usage of gears, we eventually found the perfect visual for the D3 Methodology.

 The planetary gear system

 I’d never even heard of a planetary gear system, but learned in my research that it’s a high-torque engine that provides incredible power and energy output to things like helicopters, automotive transmissions, and marine equipment.
-I researched so many different visuals and ideas, but nothing truly fit so well for digital transformation as the planetary gear system.
+I researched so many different visuals and ideas, but nothing truly fit so well for always-on demand generation as the planetary gear system.